WHAT IS DERMATOGRAPHIA?

 I often get asked which products I use to help keep the itch away.
 If you’re looking for recommendations, here are a few things that are good for those of us with sensitive skin:

 Dr. Bronner’s Unscented Castille soap is great if you’re looking for a liquid soap.
 This works well for hand washing and in the shower.
+You can buy the large bottles and refill these foaming soap containers for an economical and low waste option.

 If you’re looking for a bar soap, it also comes in bar form.
 Personally I prefer bar soap in the shower and liquid soap for the sink.
 Dr. Bronner’s also makes scented soaps that aren’t too overwhelming.
 I’m fond of the lavender and eucalyptus myself.
 They smell amazing!